-Employees are encouraged to inform their line manager at an early stage if they are experiencing menopausal symptoms that could affect their work to ensure that symptoms are treated as an ongoing health issue rather than as individual instances of ill health.
+Employees are encouraged to inform their line Setting Lead at an early stage if they are experiencing menopausal symptoms that could affect their work to ensure that symptoms are treated as an ongoing health issue rather than as individual instances of ill health.

-Early notification will also help line managers to determine the most appropriate course of action to support an employee's individual needs.
-Employees who do not wish to discuss the issue with their direct line manager may find it helpful to have an initial discussion with a trusted colleague or another manager instead.
+Early notification will also help line Setting Leads to determine the most appropriate course of action to support an employee's individual needs.
+Employees who do not wish to discuss the issue with their direct line Setting Lead may find it helpful to have an initial discussion with a trusted colleague or another Setting Lead instead.

-Employees and managers may find external sources of help and support useful including the following:
+Employees and Setting Leads may find external sources of help and support useful including the following: